Parijat-K/django-react-boilerplate-template/README.md

 ## What is Hybrid Model?
 Usually for Single Page Application (SPA)s, the straight forward approach is to serve the frontend and backend in different servers and communicate via REST APIs between the two servers.
 While this approach might make sense for big teams and enterprise level applications, for small teams or projects it might become an extra overhead to manage and deploy two different applications in two different server instances.
 The **“Hybrid Application”** model is usually implemented by building the frontend, injecting it into the backend’s build process, and deploying the result as a single unit.
+This template project follows the above logic to give you a boilerplate so that you can start coding your application right away without worrying about the complicated setup.

 ### Any Additional Benifits? ([^ref1])
 * Good SEO.